-Supplementary Explanations Stipulation of Internal Rules for Respecting the Position of Stakeholders The Company recognizes that the collaboration with shareholders and all other stakeholders is absolutely essential to achieving sustained growth and enhancing corporate value over the medium and long term.
-The Company also works to foster a corporate culture that respects corporate ethics and the rights and perspectives of stakeholders.
+Supplementary Explanations The Company recognizes that the collaboration with shareholders and all other stakeholders is absolutely essential to achieving sustained growth and Stipulation of Internal Rules for enhancing corporate value over the medium and long term.
+Respecting the Position of The Company also works to foster a corporate culture that respects corporate Stakeholders ethics and the rights and perspectives of stakeholders.
 We have specified standards of ethical conduct to observe when collaborating with stakeholders, among other efforts.
-Implementation of Environmental Activities, CSR Activities etc. The Company recognizes that efforts to address sustainability issues are important matters of management for its sustainable growth and takes positive and proactive steps to achieve each of the goals it has decided upon, in order to contribute to achieving sustainable development goals (SDGs) through "human resource development."
-The Group evaluates and analyzes initiatives aimed at achieving SDGs along the two axes of stakeholder concern and correlation to the Company's business.
+The Company recognizes that efforts to address sustainability issues are important matters of management for its sustainable growth and takes Implementation of positive and proactive steps to achieve each of the goals it has decided upon, Environmental Activities, CSR in order to contribute to achieving sustainable development goals (SDGs) Activities etc. through "human resource development."
+Activities etc. The Group evaluates and analyzes initiatives aimed at achieving SDGs along the two axes of stakeholder concern and correlation to the Company's business.
 Our Group has specified priority issues that we should address.

 The individual SDGs are closely related to the Company's business flow (hiring, training, matching, and onboarding) and achievement of each goal is essential to achieving our corporate growth strategy.
 We recognize that achieving the SDGs will contribute to sustainable growth of our Company and intend to steadily implement initiatives that will contribute to achievement of the SDGs.
-Our corporate policy is to actively provide information by working to enhance our corporate website, IR section, financial results briefings, and other means of disclosure.
+Development of Policies on Information Provision to Stakeholders Our corporate policy is to actively provide information by working to enhance our corporate website, IR section, financial results briefings, and other means of disclosure.
 The purpose of active disclosure is to provide timely, accurate information on the Company that is easy for shareholders, investors, business partners, and all other stakeholders to understand.
-We intend to position the promotion of female employee advancement as one of the important measures.
+Other We intend to position the promotion of female employee advancement as one of the important measures.
 Regarding the human resource development policy and internal environment improvement policy for ensuring diversity, and the concept of ensuring diversity in the promotion of core human resources, such as the promotion of women, foreigners, and mid-career hires to managerial positions, it is disclosed in this report (I. [Disclosure Based on Each Principle of the Corporate Governance Code] Supplementary Principle 2.4.1).